bathtub-01/KappaMutor/README.md

 To generate the SystemVerilog file of the processor, simply run `sbt "runMain mutator.DataPath"`.
 The generated file will be placed under `./sv-gen/`.
 You can change the parameters of the processor by configuring `./src/main/scala/common/SystemConfig.scala`.

-To run the test with Chisel's simulation framework, run `sbt 'testOnly mutator.AllBenchmarks'`.
+To run the test with Chisel's simulation framework, run `sbt 'testOnly benchmarks.AllBenchmarks'`.
 This will run our compiled Haskell benchmark programs (under `./src/main/scala/benchmarks/`) on KappaMutor.
 Simulation logs will be generated at `./simu-out/`.

 ## License